Guide To Instructional Laboratories and Experimental Skills

 3. Design and provide laboratory experiences that support the process of doing experimental physics

-4. Use research-based instructional practices and inclusive pedagogy in your instructional laboratories
+4. Use research-based teaching practices and inclusive pedagogy in your instructional laboratories

 5. Support laboratory instructional staff and instructional support staff